Careers in Medicine

 The Physician Leadership Development Program offers students management and leadership skills, as well as knowledge of health economics and population-based medicine.
 It is designed to develop future leaders of the health care system, including CEO's of health care organizations, such as hospitals, hospital systems, government agencies and for-profit health care companies.
 Students in the program attend monthly physician leadership sessions designed to improve their analytic, business and management skills.

-The program is fully integrated over five years, culminating with a dual degree—the M.D. and a master's degree, such as a Master of Business Administration with a Concentration in Health Care.
-Unlike many other M.D./M.B.A. programs that are essentially year-out programs, this program begins in the first year and ends in the fifth, although most of the course work for the M.B.A. will be spread over the third, fourth and fifth years.
+The program is fully integrated over five years, culminating with a dual degree—the M.D. and a master's degree, such as a Master of Business Administration or a Master of Public Administration.
+Unlike many other M.D./M.B.A. and M.D./M.P.H. programs that are essentially year-out programs, this program begins in the first year and ends in the fifth, although most of the course work for the master's degree will be spread over the third, fourth and fifth years.
 The complete M.D. curriculum will be taught; there is no compromise on education for either degree.
-Students participate in a monthly special leadership development program through a series of seminars with M.D./M.P.H. students themed around leadership.
+Students participate in a monthly special leadership development program through a series of seminars with other dual-degree students themed around leadership.

 The M.D./Ph.D.
 Program in the Biomedical Sciences